-Once you learn to recognise these distinctive flowers you will instantly recognise this plant everywhere.
-Coming in a range of single colors, or combinations of colors, they can add interest and color to borders and containers.
+Once you learn to recognise these distinctive flowers you will instantly recognise Lantana everywhere.
+Coming in a range of single colors, or combinations of colors, lantana plants can add interest and color to borders and containers.

-There are many different recognised varieties of this plant.
+There are many different recognised varieties of these Lantana plants.
 However, many of these are best suited to tropical and subtropical climates.

 There are two types of lanata that are commonly grown in cooler climates and gardens.
 Lantana montevidensis is a trailing species.
 It reaches between 18 to 24 inches in height and has a spread of 4 ft.

 Lantana camara is a shrub variety.
-Reaching up to 4 ft in height, shrub varieties have a spread of 1 to 3 ft.
+Reaching up to 4 ft in height, Lantana camara (shrub varieties of lantana plants) have a spread of 1 to 3 ft.

-Shrub varieties will fill flower beds and containers.
-But for something more interesting trailing varieties will grow in not only containers but can also drape attractively from hanging baskets.
+Shrub varieties of Lantana will fill flower beds and containers.
+But for something more interesting trailing varieties of Lantana will grow in not only containers but can also drape attractively from hanging baskets.

-Lantana is considered hardy in USDA zones 8 to 11.
-In zones 8 and 9 the plants top growth will die back in the winter.
+Lantana plants are considered hardy in USDA zones 8 to 11.
+In zones 8 and 9 the top growth will die back in the winter.
 If the winter isn’t too harsh, some varieties will re-emerge in the early spring.

 Starting Your Lantana Plants